a2ys/learning-cpp/README.md

 - Create a structure named `Employee` with members `name` and a union named `Salary` containing members for `monthlySalary` (float) and `hourlyRate` (float).
 The structure should indicate whether the salary is monthly or hourly.

 ## Challenges

-- Write a C program that generates the Fibonacci sequence up to the 10th term using a loop.

 - **_(Unsolved_)** Modify the `calculateAverage` function from a previous example to also return the sum of the elements.
 Update the main function to print both average and sum.